1921 FOOTBALL SEASON RESULTS

 A contest, in which the combatants, Halfpenny, 10st, and Tompkins, 10st.
 21bs, were blindfolded, proved very funny, and nearly disastrous to the referee, who barely, escaped a couple of blows from each of the contestants while they were wildly swinging.

 Roy Coote 8st.
 7lbs, v.
 J. Walcott, 9st, proved one-sided.
-Walcott had to smother throughout two rounds, and then skied the towel.
-Coote is a very fair lightweight and should offer some thing spectacular in a light with A. Mathews, who has accepted a challenge by the former to boxe 15 rounds later.
+Walcott had to smother throughout two rounds and then skied the towel.
+Coote is a very fair lightweight and should offer something spectacular in a light with A. Mathews, who has accepted a challenge by the former to boxe 15 rounds later.

 Mr. E. J. McNabb performed the functions of referee in all contests and was responsible for keeping them open and clean.
 Mr. Joe Clark, acted as timekeeper, assisted by Mr. J. Scrivener.